 In case you were running out of things to fret about: Much of the eastern United States is facing a major shortage of pumpkins.
 From the Midwest to the Atlantic seaboard, and all the way up into Canada, severe weather, disease, and other factors have combined to make this a terrible year for pumpkin-picking.
 Here, a guide to the "Great Pumpkin Shortage":

 Three main factors: First, Heavy rains in spring and early summer — and subsequent flooding — delayed the planting season for some pumpkin farmers.
 Second, an outbreak of a fungus called phytophthora that thrives in wet conditions wiped out many pumpkin patches.
 Finally, Hurricane Irene dealt a pivotal blow to pumpkin growers: One farmer in upstate New York "saw his entire crop, about 15,000 to 20,000 pumpkins, washed into Lake Champlain," says the Associated Press.

 It’s possible: "Pumpkin profiteering" has been reported in some areas, and wholesale prices have doubled, according to farmers in the Northeast.
 As a result, consumers will find pumpkins more expensive.
 The shortage could have a serious financial impact on farmers who depend on late crops like pumpkins, and on those who run tourist attractions built around pumpkin-picking.

-What should consumers do?First, "get your pumpkins early," says Long Island pumpkin farmer Jim Stakey.
+First, "get your pumpkins early," says Long Island pumpkin farmer Jim Stakey.
 But if you can't find one, try carving an "altern-o-lantern" this Halloween: Squash-o-lanterns, watermelon-o-lanterns, and apple-o-lanterns are all viable options, says Edith Zimmerman at The Hairpin.